Push API usage example

 }

 In the above example, several pieces of metadata are pushed along with the item (for example, author, date, and documenttype).
-This metadata will be mapped to corresponding fields in the index.
+This metadata will be mapped to the corresponding fields in the index.
 For more details about the Push source metadata mapping process, see About Push source item metadata.

 The data property contains the item body itself.
-There are other ways to push the body of an item, depending on your specific needs.
+There are other ways to push the body of an item depending on your specific needs.

 Security identity definition

-Request configuration
+Request definition

 PUT https://api.cloud.coveo.com/push/v1/organizations/mycoveocloudv2organizationg8tp8wu3/providers/mysecurityidentityprovider8d9s8d/permissions HTTP/1.1